28 Simple One Page Rental Agreement Templates – Word | PDF

 A lease agreement highlights the responsibilities of each party (landlord and tenant) and therefore helps prevent disputes during the lease term.
 It can also be designed to outline house rules for tenants.

-In most cases, having a lease agreement is a state-requirement document and is completed as a means of compliance.
+In most cases, a lease agreement is a state-requirement document and is completed as a means of compliance.
 The document also offers legal protection to both parties by outlining their contractual obligations, which mutually exclude each other’s liabilities.

-Standard Lease Vs and Simple Lease
+Standard Lease Vs. Simple Lease

-Standard and simple lease agreements rent a residential property such as apartments, rooms, penthouses, etc. However, a standard lease is more extensive than a simple lease.
+Standard and simple lease agreements rent residential property such as apartments, rooms, penthouses, etc. However, a standard lease is more extensive than a simple lease.

 A simple lease will cover the bare minimum items needed to make a lease agreement effective, while a standard lease will include every applicable aspect of the lease.
 Additional information typically found in a standard lease and not in a simple lease are lease clauses, pets, smoking, mild disclosure, lead-paint disclosure, and many more.

-A simple lease is one page long, while a standard will require several pages to cover all the necessary information.
+A simple lease is one page long, while a standard lease will require several pages to cover all the necessary information.

 What Should be Included?